orstavik/JoiComponents/book/chapter2/HowTo_attributeChangedCallback.md

 `attributeChangedCallback` is a callback method that is triggered every time an attribute listed in `observedAttributes` is instantiated or changes.

-When an attribute of a custom element is changed, this event *can* trigger a native callback method on the custom element called `.attributeChangedCallback(name, oldValue, newValue)`.

-In order to trigger the `.attributeChangedCallback(...)` function, the name of the attribute must first be registered as an observed attribute.
-To register an observed attribute, the name of the attribute must be added to the returned array from another native function `static get observedAttributes()`.
+To register an attribute in `observedAttributes` list, the name of the attribute must be added as a string to the returned array from the native function `static get observedAttributes()`.
+For more about `static get observedAttributes()`, see the [StaticSettings pattern](Pattern_StaticSettings.md).

 ## Example SayMyName
 ```html